tx55/RoryStrachan_hw6TH_csi3150_fs2024/README.md

 <p align="right"><sub>index.html lines 68 - 80</sub></p>

 - The bottom of the body contains the “results_box” which will be used to tell the user what score they got
+	- This element is not shown right away, it will be called to later
 	- Similar to that element “info-box” as “results_box” also ends in a class of buttons consisting of a restart and quit button

 ### /js/questions.js
-- A data structure to organize information about each question
+- A data structure used to organize information about each question
 - The file stores an array, questions, which stores multiple objects
 ```javascript
 	let questions = [